-The Swiss Watch Co UK Ltd T/A www.watches.co.uk is a pre-owned Swiss watch dealer.
+The Swiss Watch Company Ltd T/A www.watches.co.uk is a pre-owned Swiss watch dealer.
 We are registered in the UK as a limited company under number: 3919050 and our registered office is at 75 Westow Hill, London, SE19 1TX.

 For the purpose of the Data Protection Legislation and this notice, we are the 'data controller'.
 This means we are responsible for deciding how we hold and use personal data about you.
 We are required under the Data Protection Legislation to notify you on the information contained in this privacy notice.

-We have appointed a Data Protection Officer.
-Our Data Protection Officer is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
+We have appointed a Data Protection Officer who is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
 Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted at paragraph 12 (Contact Us) below.

 We obtain personal data about you, for example, when: